JM2K69/JM2K69.github.io/_posts/2020/2020-11-24-How to configure PSD.md

 {: .notice--warning}
 Your OS and your ADK must use the same version like 19041 for example. if not there is a problemn to activate BITS in WinPe and in your Image.
 Your image must be Entreprise or Pro version to support **BITS**

+## 1.2 Create TS

+Create your TS like always you have create them 😁, and modify with this params.

 * **Create** 2PintSoftware Group
 * **Create** the Variable **BranchCacheEnabled**